izzat138/stm32basicinterfacing/README.md

-# stm32helloworld
+# stm32basicinterfacing
-This repository documents the details of the UART project on STM32F103C8T6 MCU together with the STM32CubeIDE, an open-source C/C++ development platform for STM32 microcontrollers and microprocessors.
+This repository documents the details of the stm32basicinterfacing project on STM32F103C8T6 MCU together with the STM32CubeIDE, an open-source C/C++ development platform for STM32 microcontrollers and microprocessors.

-We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to print the "Hello World" message and the value of the 4-bit DIP switch on the terminal once the switch value is changed.
+We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to print the sound intensity on the terminal.
 A C code is included in this repository for reference.

-stm32helloworld contains the project that uses pins GPIOB-PIN12, GPIOB-PIN13, GPIOB-PIN14 and GPIOB-PIN15 to read DIP switch input and GPIOA-PIN9 and GPIOA-PIN10 as UART interface.
-Also, this project uses GPIOD-PIN0 and GPIOD-PIN1 for teh RCC controller.
+stm32basicinterfacing contains the project that uses pins GPIOA-PIN7 as sound sensor analog input and GPIOA-PIN9 and GPIOA-PIN10 as UART interface.
+Also, this project uses GPIOD-PIN0 and GPIOD-PIN1 for the RCC controller.
+In addtion, this project uses ADC to convert the analog signal from the sound sensor to digital signal.